docker attachEstimated reading time: 5 minutes

 ENTRYPOINT/CMDprocess.
 This can appear as if the attach command is hung when in fact the process may simply not be interacting with the terminal at that time.

-You can attach to the same contained process multiple times simultaneously, even as a different user with the appropriate permissions.
+You can attach to the same contained process multiple times simultaneously, from different sessions on the Docker host.

 To stop a container, use